MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 ## Emergency calling rules

-- You are not required to define emergency numbers for a Shared Calling policy.
+- You aren't required to define emergency numbers for a Shared Calling policy.
 If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the policy is used.
-(You can assign emergency addresses to resource account numbers.)
+You can assign emergency addresses to resource account numbers.

 - Each Shared Calling policy must have unique emergency calling number(s).
 That is, you can't use the same emergency number in more than one Shared Calling policy.

 - You can't delete or reassign an emergency number used in any Shared Calling policy.
 You must first remove the number from the Shared Calling policy before you delete or reassign the number.

 - When emergency callback numbers are added to a policy:

   - Callback numbers do not require an associated location--only the location from the resource account will be used.